computersarecool/dsa_opengl_examples/README.md

 The only `${GENERATOR_TYPE}` that has been tested is `Visual Studio 15 2017 Win64` as KDevelop reads the CMAKE file directly and no generator is needed.

 ### Things to do
-- Fix `geometry shader quad`
-- Make one media folder for all examples
+- Make a media folder for examples
-- Make load image a function (a good example of this is the displacement map tesselation)
+- Make load image a function (a good example of where this is needed is the displacement map tesselation project)
-- Make setting up a texture a function (a good example of this is the displacement map tesselation)
+- Make setting up a texture a function (a good example of this is the displacement map tesselation project)
 - Remove duplicate code in `shader.cpp`
 - Fix the wrong direction normals in the normal viewer example (winding order)
-- Improve Bezier tesselation example
 - Add descriptions to all examples

 ### Examples to add